- Home

 - This website includes resources such as information about health insurance, Technology Related Assistance for Individuals with Disabilities, special education services, and more.

 - The HEARS family line assists parents and families by providing resources and referrals to a variety of services.
 Caring representatives guide families to services including food, clothing, housing, medical and behavioral health care services, parenting education and childcare.
 Representatives are available to help Monday through Friday from 8:30 a.m.-4:30 p.m.
-The line offers messages in 12 languages.
+The line offers messages in more than 10 languages.